teachthenet/GHYouth/README.md

-## TeachCraft - Building Challenge for Globalhack Mini-hackathon
+## TeachCraft - Globalhack Youth Mini-hackathon

 A mini-hackathon challenge for students to build something awesome with code in minecraft!